Whitsunday Islands National Park (QLD)

 When to Go

-June to August is peak season: drier, clearer water, no marine stingers, temperatures around 22-25 degrees Celsius during the day.
-Accommodation and tours book out months in advance for school holiday periods (late June to mid-July).
-December to March is wet season with higher temperatures, more rain, and marine stingers in the water that make beach swimming in the islands (where there are no stinger nets) inadvisable without a stinger suit, provided on most tours.
+June to August is peak season: drier, clearer water, no marine stingers, temperatures around 22 to 25 degrees.
+Accommodation and tours book out months in advance during school holidays (late June to mid-July).
+December to March is wet season – higher temperatures, more rain, and marine stingers in the water at the islands.
+A stinger suit, provided on most tours, makes snorkelling still viable.